 For testing the SuperCam mixer design in the laboratory, we have designed two single pixel mixers.
-The first design uses an existing SIS junction design from the DesertStar 7-pixel array [7], but incorporates the Caltech designed MMIC module.
-This work has been reported in other papers [12,13].
+The first design uses an existing SIS junction design from the DesertStar 7pixel array [2], but incorporates the Caltech designed MMIC module.
+This work has been reported in other papers [7].
 We determined that the SIS receiver with integrated MMIC amplifier worked as well as a receiver with a separate connectorized amplifier and cryogenic amplifier, and resulted in no heating effects at the SIS device from the close proximity of the amplifier.
-We later designed a second single pixel mixer that is an exact copy of a single pixel of the 1x8 mixer array design discussed in section 3.1.2.
+We later designed a second single pixel amplifier that is an exact copy of a single pixel of the 1x8 mixer array design discussed in section III.B.
 This mixer was designed to test the self-aligning beam-lead-on-SOI SIS devices that will be used in the SuperCam array, as well as the compact, low power electromagnet, MMIC amplifier module and extended diagonal feedhorn.